 At Fountain Hills Recovery, we know the opioid epidemic has touched everyone’s life in one way or another – whether it’s been your own struggle with painkiller abuse or an addiction of someone you know.
 We understand what you’re going through because it has touched our lives, too.

-That’s why it’s our mission to provide personalized, effective and caring painkiller addiction treatment at our luxury facility in Fountain Hills, Arizona.
+That’s why it’s our mission to provide personalized, effective and caring painkiller addiction treatment in Arizona at our luxury facility.
 When you’re here, you will be able to disconnect from the outside world and focus on recovering from your addiction with our experienced and renowned staff.

 If you’re ready to regain the hope, integrity, and life you had before painkiller addiction, give our admissions staff a call at 888.549.4037 or contact us today to learn more about our programs and treatment approach.